 Just like We are child friendly Leeds, D-CYPHR is constantly expanding and stays dedicated to improving children's health.
 With a BioResource Centre in Leeds, we work closely with the Leeds Teaching Hospital Trust and NIHR Leeds Biomedical Research Centre to ensure health research is inclusive and representative of all ages, cultures and ethnicities.

 Strengthening our ties to children and young people in Leeds, D-CYPHR is working closely with local community organisation Black Health Initiative (BHI).
-We’ll be attending the Leeds Black Music Festival on the Sunday 25th August alongside BHI, the city council, and more than 150,000 attendees!
+We’ll be attending the Leeds Black Music Festival on Sunday 25th and Monday 26th August alongside BHI, the city council, and more than 150,000 attendees!

 The event promises live performances, food, family fun and a great opportunity to come and learn about why taking part in research is so important to health outcomes in the future.